justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

   </a>
 </p>

-`pie-text-input` is a Web Component built with the Lit library, providing a simple and accessible text input for web applications.
+`pie-text-input` is a Web Component built with [Lit](https://lit.dev/), providing a simple and accessible text input for web applications.

-This component integrates easily with various frontend frameworks and can be customized through a set of properties.
+This component integrates easily with various frontend frameworks and can be customised through a set of properties.

 ## Installation